sfw/NotionFolderIterator/README.md

 Using AI to facilitate the BS tasks in my life - Part II.

 This script mirrors a local folder structure into a specified Notion page.
-It creates pages for folders and files, adding file contents or file blocks as needed.
+It creates pages for folders and files, adding file contents to child pages.

 ## Features

 1. **Recursive Mirroring**
    - Folders become pages, containing child pages for subfolders or files.
    - Text-based files (`.txt`, `.md`, `.doc`, `.rtf`) are read and inserted into Notion pages as text blocks.
-   - Other file formats get a page with a *File* block (using a dummy URL in this example).
+   - Other file formats get a page with a *File* block (using a dummy URL in this example because the Notion API does not current support file upload).

 2. **Chunked Text**
    - Handles Notion’s limit of **2,000 characters per block** by chunking larger text into multiple blocks.